 Getting TPN supplies and help

 The St. Jude staff will contact your child’s clinical nurse specialist or advanced practice nurse to arrange home TPN.
-The TPN comes from the St. Jude Specialty Infusion Pharmacy or an IV company.
+The TPN comes from St. Jude Home Infusion Services or another home infusion company.
 This depends on your insurance.
 The pharmacy or company will help make sure your child gets the best care.
 They will provide specially trained nurses to help teach you how to take care of your child’s TPN.
 These nurses are available 24 hours a day to help with problems or questions.

-The pharmacy or IV company will deliver everything you need for TPN at home.
+Your home infusion company will deliver everything you need for TPN at home.
 This includes the pump, IV pole, backpack, and supplies.
 It will come to your home or the place you are staying in Memphis.
-A staff problems with the pump or questions.
+A staff member from the home infusion company will also give you a telephone number to call 24 hours a day if you have problems with the pump or questions.

-The list below gives some of the supplies your IV company provides.
+The list below gives some of the supplies your home infusion company provides:

 - TPN mixture